aosabook/500lines/dagoba/chapter.md

 }
 ```

 The only difference between them is what they do when a cycle is about to be formed: for vertices, we skip the edge list entirely.
-For edges, we make a list of each vertex's identifier.
+For edges, we replace each vertex with its id.
+That gets rid of all the cycles we created while building the graph.

+We're manually manipulating JSON in `Dagoba.jsonify`, which generally isn't recommended as the JSON format is insufferably persnickety.
+Even in a dose this small it's easy to miss something and hard to visually confirm correctness.

-We could glue these together into a single function, and even hit the whole graph with a single replacer to avoid having to manually massage the JSON output, but the result would probably be messier.
-Try it yourself and see if you can come up with a well-factored solution that avoids hand-coded JSON. [footnote: Bonus points if it fits in a tweet.]
+We could merge the two replacer functions into a single function, and then use that new replacer function over the whole graph by doing `JSON.stringify(graph, my_cool_replacer)`.
+This frees us from having to manually massage the JSON output, but the resulting code may be quite a bit messier.
+Try it yourself and see if you can come up with a well-factored solution that avoids hand-coded JSON.
+(Bonus points if it fits in a tweet.)

 ## Persistence